 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega shows some of the many sources available to research your Confederate Civil War ancestor, including military service records and pension records.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Ready to research your Civil War ancestor from the South?
 You might assume that a Confederate Civil War soldier is researched in the same way as a Union soldier, but there are some differences.
 One of the main differences has to do with where pension records are kept and who was eligible to receive a military pension.